 Foreman and shop manager exams are open to those with upper-secondary vocational education and at least three years of work experience from the relevant field.

-Those who successfully pass the master craftsman, foreman or shop manager exam officially complete their upper secondary technical education.
+By passing the master craftsman exam, foreman or shop manager exam candidates gain upper secondary technical education.

 Special education programmes